UK leader seeks EU lifeline after surviving confidence vote

 "I don't expect an immediate breakthrough, but what I do hope is that we can start work as quickly as possible on the assurances that are necessary," she said.

-U.K. Brexit Secretary Stephen Barclay told the BBC that there were signs of "positive" movement from the EU on the most intractable issue — a legal guarantee designed to prevent the re-implementation of physical border controls between Northern Ireland, which is part of the U.K., and the Republic of Ireland, a member of the EU.
+U.K. Brexit Secretary Stephen Barclay told the BBC that there were signs of "positive" movement from the EU on the most intractable issue — a legal guarantee designed to prevent physical border controls being imposed between Northern Ireland, which is part of the U.K., and the Republic of Ireland, a member of the EU.

 The provision, known as the backstop, would keep the U.K. part of the EU customs union if the two sides couldn't agree on another way to avoid a hard border.

 Pro-Brexit lawmakers strongly oppose the backstop, because it keeps Britain bound to EU trade rules, and unable to leave without the bloc's consent.
-Pro-EU politicians consider it an unwieldy and inferior alternative to staying in the bloc.
+Pro-EU politicians consider it an unwieldy, inferior alternative to staying in the bloc.

-"There is movement, but the question is how do we ensure that that movement is sufficient for colleagues?"
-Barclay said.
-"But colleagues also need to focus on the fact that alternative deals also need a backstop."
+Irish Prime Minister Leo Varadkar said he discussed possible remedies in a meeting with May on the sidelines of the summit.

-Re-opening the negotiations to address the border problem also raises the risk that May could lose concessions on other parts of the deal, Barclay said.
+"Some of the suggestions she made made sense, others I thought were difficult," he said.

 Meanwhile, the clock is ticking down to Britain's departure from the bloc, which is due to take place on March 29 — deal or no deal.
-A parliamentary schedule published Thursday shows the Brexit deal won't be debated or voted on before the House of Commons adjourns for a two-week Christmas break on Dec.
+A parliamentary schedule published Thursday indicated the Brexit deal won't be debated or voted on before Britain's House of Commons adjourns for a two-week Christmas break on Dec.
 20.

-The no-confidence vote has left lawmakers from the governing Conservative Party at loggerheads over the way ahead.
+The no-confidence vote has left lawmakers from the governing Conservative Party at loggerheads over the way ahead — for Brexit and for May.

-Prominent pro-Brexit legislator Jacob Rees-Mogg said that May should resign even though she won the vote.
+Dominic Raab, the U.K. Brexit secretary who quit last month in opposition to May's deal, confirmed that he had voted against her in the party confidence ballot.

-He said Britain needed "somebody who can unite the country and the Conservative Party, and she has to ask herself is she realistically that person?"
+"(Now) we will have to back her as best we can," he said, adding that, given the scale of the opposition May faces, "it looks very difficult to see how this prime minister can lead us forward."

 Foreign Minister Alistair Burt said in a tweet that Conservative Brexiteers would never be satisfied.